This page is designed to answer the following questions:

 Confidentiality and respect

 Some of the information that we use on a daily basis is deeply personal and confidential to the individuals that we support so we have a duty to respect their rights and protect their privacy and dignity.
-This can include personal data such as their name, address, photographs etc. that could potentially be used for identity theft as well as information in their care plans (for example, personal care, which could cause embarrassment or upset if others found out about it).
+This can include personal data such as their name, address, and photographs that could potentially be used for identity theft as well as information in their care plans (for example, personal care, which could cause embarrassment or upset if others found out about it).
 Therefore individuals need to feel confident that any information they share with you will be secure and only shared without their consent in exceptional circumstances.